 Are dead legs / infrequently used outlets present within system pipework?
-The first floor kitchen and staff showers are possibly infrequently used.
-Are thermostatic mixer valves present on individual outlets?
+The showers may be infrequently used Are thermostatic mixer valves present on individual outlets?
 No Are there single mixer valves serving a number of outlets?
 No Is the mixed temperature of the pipework >1m? - Are flexible hoses fitted to any services on the mains water system?
 Yes Is there any unused equipment connected?
 No Is any scale/debris present on any of the tap outlets?
 No Do any tap outlets have any spray or other inserts fitted?
-No Are strainers fitted?
+Yes Are strainers fitted?
 No